bartcich/bgfx.slang/README.md

 ```

 This will build both the library and the command line tool.
 By default it will also download slang binaries and build spriv-cross from source.
 You can also use `BGFXSLANG_EXTERNAL_LIBS` option to use your own slang and spirv-cross builds.

+### Using with vcpkg

+This library is too young to be included in official vcpkg repo.
+But you can add it as custom port.
+See [vcpkg-port-example/bgfx-slang](vcpkg-port-example/bgfx-slang) for example portfile.

 ## How to write shaders